MrGiovanni/ModelsGenesis/keras/README.md

 ## Acknowledgement
 We thank [Zongwei Zhou](https://www.zongweiz.com/) and [Vatsal Sodha](https://github.com/vatsal-sodha) for their implementation of Models Genesis in Keras.
 We build 3D U-Net architecture by referring to the released code at [ellisdg/3DUnetCNN](https://github.com/ellisdg/3DUnetCNN).
+This is a patent-pending technology.